Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

         topology

     _Changed in v1.4.0: Allow mutation in antibodies since it support insertion code notation_

+`mutant` (Default = "ALA")
+:   Defines the residue that it is going to be mutated for.
+Allowed values are: `"ALA"` or `"A"` for Alanine scanning
+    and `"GLY"` or `"G"` for Glycine scanning.

+    _Changed in v1.3.0: Change mol (receptor or ligand) by mutant aminoacid (ALA or GLY)_

+`mutant_only`  (Default = 0)
+:   Option to perform specified calculations only for the mutants.

+    * 0: Perform calcultion on mutant and original
+    * 1: Perform calcultion on mutant only

+    !!! note
+        Note that all calculation details are controlled in the other namelists, though for alanine scanning to be performed, the namelist must be included (blank if desired)

 `cas_intdiel` (Default = 0)
 :   The dielectric constant (`intdiel`(GB)/`indi`(PB)) will be modified depending on the nature of the residue to be